 Can threads be chased after hot-dip galvanizing for proper nut fit?

-ASTM F2329 is a relatively new specification that covers galvanized fasteners and supersedes A153.
-This specification (5.4.1) clearly prohibits the alterations of threads after galvanizing stating, “Fasteners that have been hot-dip galvanized shall not be further altered (such as subjected to a cutting, rolling, finishing-tool operation) by the galvanizer unless specifically authorized in writing…”
+ASTM F2329, the specification that covers hot-dip galvanizing of fasteners, clearly prohibits chasing threads after galvanizing stating, “Fasteners that have been hot-dip galvanized shall not be further altered (such as subjected to a cutting, rolling, finishing-tool operation) by the galvanizer unless specifically authorized in writing…”

 Ensure you are receiving galvanized bolts in which the threads have not been chased by questioning your supplier as to the methods used to clean the threads.
 Any form or re-cutting of the threads after they have been galvanized is simply unacceptable.